 Support complex search scenarios for your users and customers for better user experiences.

-This is the second in our preview blog series offering a sneak peek of new features included in the upcoming launch of our latest software version, eZ Platform v3.1 coming later this month.
-You can find part one here, previewing Site Skeleton; find part three here, previewing improvements to the ez Platform Admin UI.
+This is the second in our preview blog series offering a sneak peek of new features included in our latest software version, eZ Platform v3.1.
+You can find part one here, previewing Site Skeleton; find part three here, previewing Admin UI improvements.

 Why Search is at the Heart of Amazing Digital Experiences